 This undercoating protection can be classified as a “budget-buy” product and you should absolutely give it a go.
 You will hardly find a better offer for a similar price.

-- Some people complain that it might take a while for the coating to dry.
+- Cons: Some folks complain that it can take a while for the application to dry.

 While the last entry on the list may not be as flexible as the previously mentioned undercoating sprays, you can rest assured that the quality is on a very high level.